When it comes to all the things you might need to store, nothing is quite as precious, and extraordinarily delicate, as

-When it comes to how your books should be arranged in their box, Richard had a few tips:
+When it comes to how your books should be arranged in their storage box, Richard had a few tips:

 “You can pack books in any way you see fit, but don’t pack books really, really tightly (they can bend or go out of shape from the pressure) or too loosely, as movement during transit could put dents and bumps into them.”